 Professor Behr was educated at the Manchester Grammar School and studied medical sciences at St John's College, University of Cambridge from 1987.
 His undergraduate training was completed with distinction in 1993 at Guy's Hospital, London.
 His general medical training continued at Guy's and Lewisham Hospitals and he was then appointed to the South-West London Specialist Registrar Cardiology Training Programme in 1997.
 Professor Behr completed training at St George's Hospital in 2007, sub-specialising in clinical electrophysiology under the supervision of Dr Edward Rowland, Dr David Ward and Dr Vince Paul.
 He was appointed at St George’s as Senior Lecturer and Consultant Cardiologist in 2007 with subsequent promotions to Reader and Professor in the University where he now leads the Cardiology Research Centre and Cardiovascular Clinical Academic Group.

-From 1999 to 2003 he undertook research at St George’s Hospital, London under the supervision of Professor William McKenna, studying the epidemiology, pathology, genetics and phenotype of unexpected and unexplained sudden death victims (SADS) and their families, an area in which he is now considered an international expert.
+From 1999 to 2003 he undertook research at St George’s Hospital Medical School, London under the supervision of Professor William McKenna, studying the epidemiology, pathology, genetics and phenotype of unexpected and unexplained sudden death victims (SADS) and their families, an area in which he is now considered an international expert.
 He was also supervised by Professor John Camm in the non-invasive and genetic study of the electrophysiological effects of drugs, developing the British Heart Foundation (BHF) funded program grant: the Drug-induced Arrhythmia Risk Evaluation (DARE) study.

-Professor Behr is past-president of the Association for Inherited Cardiac Conditions (AICC) having been president secretary and council member over the first ten years of its life.
-He has developed patient pathways and organised AGMs and scientific sessions for AICC membership, British Cardiovascular and Heart Rhythm Societies.
+He is past-president of the Association for Inherited Cardiac Conditions (AICC) having been president secretary and council member over the first ten years of its life.
+He was the St George’s Health Care Partner lead for the European Rare Disease Reference Network GUARD-HEART up until Brexit.

 Professor Behr has acted as an expert advisor to: the charities Cardiac Risk in the Young (CRY) and the BHF; the European Medicine Agency; the Human Genome Strategy Group (HGSG) Service Development Working Group; the Inherited Cardiac Condition Services Steering Group; the Public Health Genome Foundation Working Group for National Services for Inherited Cardiac Conditions; and the Committee for Implementation of Chapter eight of the National Service Framework.